Full Time - September 2023

 Indeed, our independent living facility, known as The Lodge, represents a unique aspect of learning here.

 You will be assessed when you first arrive, so we can measure your literacy and numeracy in order to give you the most appropriate tuition.

 At The Lodge you will learn specific household skills and work within a team to produce snacks and meals.

-Throughout the year you will participate in various Enrichment activities, including: Photography, Art, Cooking and Sports.
+Throughout the year you will participate in weekly Enrichment activities, including: Photography, Art, Cooking and Sports.

 Each Enrichment initiative allows you to try something new and work with different people.

 2. Plan and participate in understanding personal health and wellbeing